Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

 ## Step 1: Copy Production Data to Your Local

+{{% annotation %}}
+I've made no changes to my production data since it was last copied to my local workstation, therefore I skipped this step.
+{{% /annotation %}}

 ### Drupal Site Database

 You are repeating this step given that data may have changed on the Production site since creating your local.
 It is critical that Staging be a mirror or close to exact copy of Production.